TutsWiki/source/content/java/generics-in-java.md

 Let's understand this with the help of an example.
 Suppose you have two house management system and out of which one has the facility that every new household work is done by different servants like sweeping is done by one servant, dishes are done by another servant, laundry is done by another servant, cooking is done by another servant and so on.
 The second option is that instead of having different servants, you can have only one servant which will do all the work like cooking, laundry, dishes, etc.

 Now if you have the option to choose any one of the management systems, which one will you choose?
 It's quite obvious you will choose the second one because having many servants will be very inefficient and their management will be a cumbersome task.
-In the same way, Generics in Java works.
+In the same way, generics in Java works.
 Instead of having different methods and classes for doing the same task, we make only one method or class which will be compatible with any data type as Integer, Double, String, Employee (object type), etc.

 ## Syntax
-To create object of generic class or methods we follow the below syntax:
+To create object of generic class or method we follow the below syntax:

 `abc obj<Type1,Type2,...,Type n> = new abc<Type1,Type2,...,Type n>()`